 | Best use | Permanent room accent, gift, decorative fixture | Events, temporary decor, seasonal use |

-Does the mosaic lamp come with a bulb?
+Does the mosaic lamp come with a bulb included?

 Yes.
-Every mosaic lamp from Mosaic Age includes a warm yellow LED bulb.
-The lamp is a complete, working fixture — just plug it in.
-The included bulb is not dimmable, but when it eventually needs replacing, any standard screw-in bulb of the appropriate size works.
+Every Mosaic Age mosaic lamp ships with a warm-white LED bulb already included — it is a complete, plug-in-ready fixture.
+The bulb is not dimmable, but when it eventually needs replacing, any standard screw-in bulb of the appropriate size from a hardware store will fit.

-Do mosaic lamps from Mosaic Age ship outside the US?
+How quickly does a mosaic lamp from Mosaic Age ship in the US?